Can pets eat Turnip?

 Description

-Turnips are sold as white-purple globe turnips, baby turnips, and bunches with attached greens.
-They are often added to stews, roasted vegetable trays, and purees that include butter or salt.
-Those added fats and seasonings are less suitable for pets than plain cooked turnip pieces.
+Often added to stews, roasted vegetable trays, and purees with butter or salt.
+Those added fats and seasonings are less suitable than plain cooked pieces.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.